cadrec/SpotifyAPI/README.md

 # SpotifyAPI

-# Cadre: Work on code which will interact with API
+# Cadre: Worked on code for regional analysis
-# Nima: Work on code which will interact with API
+# Nima: Work on code for regional analysis
-# Vinny: Explore API as well as gather more data
+# Vinny: Collected data in CSV file
-# Justin: Explore Spotify API upon gaining access
+# Justin: Worked on poster and preparing it for presentation